-(4) The IRS will never threaten to have you arrested for not paying taxes.
+(4) The IRS will never threaten to have you arrested or threaten to send the police to your house for not paying taxes.

 If you feel like you’re being scammed, hang up the phone and call the Boston Police or the Treasury Inspector General for Tax Administration at 1-800-366-4484.
 For more information as it relates to the IRS and scam alerts, please visit: www.irs.gov/uac/Tax-Scams-Consumer-Alerts